equinor/radix-platform/public-site/site/guides/authentication/index.md

 # Authentication

-Equinor uses Azure AD for authentication of applications hosted outside Equinor internal network.
+Equinor uses Azure AD for authentication of applications hosted outside the internal network.
 Azure AD is synced with Equinor internal AD, and contains information on Equinor users and groups++.

 When doing authentication for applications and apis hosted outside Equinor internal network, we use OAuth 2.0 protocol and OpenId Connect.
 OAuth 2.0 is an industry-standard protocol developed by IETF OAuth Working Group.
 Information on these protocols can be found at [oauth.net](https://oauth.net/2/), [openid.net](https://openid.net/connect/), [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-overview) or a more compact explanation by Equinor [Nils Hofseth Andersen](https://equinor.github.io/mss-architecture/oauth2/openid/2019/08/22/oauth2-basics-playground.html).